 Q. How do I post a job on the Online Job Search CareerLink?

 A. If you have a job you’d like to post and you are entered in CareerLink as an Employer, you should have a Username and Password.
 You may Log-In from the Online Job Search tab under Employer Log-In.
 If you are not sure if you are in the system or would like to be added to CareerLink to be able to post jobs, please contact the Office of Student Employment at 581-1349.

 Q. I’m having trouble with CareerLink, what should I do?

-A. On the Online Job Search Tab, under the Employer Log-In you will find a downloadable Employer Guide in PDF form.
-If you are still having trouble with CareerLink after you review the guide for answers, please call the Office of Student Employment at 581-1349.
+A. Please review the employer guide and handbook here.
+If you are still having trouble with Careerlink after you review the guide for answers, please call the Office of Student Employment at (207) 581-1349.

 Q. How do I tell if my student has Federal Work-Study?

 A.Students who receive Federal Work-Study funds can view their award on MaineStreet under the “Financial Aid Award.”
 You can have the student print this screen and provide this to you as proof of their Work-Study award.
 Additionally, if you have hired a student already, check your earnings report to see if the student has Federal Work-Study and how much of it they’ve already earned.
-Also, you may go to the Monitoring Student Federal Work-Study Award Earnings page by clicking here to see how to view the award on MaineStreet.
-You can only view the award in this manner if the student has already begun working for you.
+You can only view the award in this manner if the student has already begun working for you